henryxiang/react-demo/exercises/README.md

 - Another button to allow user to remove all counters.
 - Each Counter component can increment and reset its own count independently.
 - A Summary component that keeps track of the total of all counters' count.

 Implementation Hints:
 - Archetect the app with a bunch of stateless components and one stateful container component which keeps track of application state.
+- Bind application state to stateless components' props.
+- Focus on application state in stead of UI (state change -> props change -> UI re-rendering).
+- Stateless components can use callback functions, which are also bind to its props, to change application state.

+### Excercise 4
+<a href="http://jsbin.com/saxiwunefi/edit?html,js,output" target="_blank">(JsBin Link)</a>

+Develop a Todo app that meets the following requirements:
+- An input component to allow user add to todo items
+- Show a list of Todo components that represent the todo items
+- A click on the Todo component will change its status from 'Active' to 'Finished', or vice versa
+- Right-clicking on a Todo component will delete its represented todo item
+- A Filter component that will show todos based on their status: 'All', 'Active', or 'Finished'

+Implementation Hints:
+- Archetect the app with a bunch of stateless components and one stateful container component which keeps track of application state.